August 27th, 2010

 Does one have an obligation to view the work first-hand?
 What happens when a more intimate, thoughtful, and enduring understanding comes from mediated discussions of an exhibition, rather than from a direct experience of the work?
 Is it incumbent upon the consumer to bear witness, or can one’s art experience derive from magazines, the Internet, books, and conversation?

-Now, when the primary experience of art is legitimately conceived in this way–as an endless series of versions–there are going to be repercussions.
-One of those repercussions is that, because contemporary art is now more often than not viewed on the Internet, and, because it’s so easy for anyone to express themselves as artists on the Internet, the individual work of art, contextualized as a digital representation on the Internet, is greatly diminished in qualitative value.
-The glut of information through which media consumers are presented nudges the consumer to surf through this media, including contemporary art, rather than engaging deeply with any one particular unit.
-The artist Chris Coy recently described this in terms of the way the computer urges its users to view images in sequences, as in, for example, thumbnails—further versions of versions.
+Now, when the primary experience of art is legitimately conceived in this way–as an endless series of versions–there are going to be effects.
+For example, the glut of information through which media consumers are presented nudges the consumer to surf through this media, including contemporary art, rather than engaging deeply with any one particular unit.
+The artist Chris Coy recently described this phenomenon in terms of the way the computer urges its users to view images in sequences, as in, for example, thumbnails.
 In an e-mail interview conducted for the SFMOMA website, he claims:

 A computer screen is very much a sequential image-viewing device.
 Which is significantly reshaping the function of the Image in my life.
 I have become a very adept surface skimmer – gliding my way across glossy roll over buttons, tumblr blogs and Google image searches and stock photo sites… which means hundreds, if not thousands of images pass before me on any given day.
 Imagery is being totally integrated into our vocabulary – I mean you can shoot, edit and upload video from an iPhone now.
 Even the core function of the phone is changing as technology facilitates this hypermediated kind of ubiquitous computing thing.

-This understanding of the computer as a “sequential image-viewing device” necessitates a decrease, then, in the aura around a single instance of artwork.
-In the context of the Internet, all media drowns in value to right around zero.
+This understanding of the computer as a “sequential image-viewing device” necessitates a decrease, then, in the preciousness around a single instance of artwork.

-To my mind, though, this is not the end of the story or, for better or for worse, the elimination of artistic aura.
-Rather, what one sees happening on the Internet is a new type of temporal activation—a “net presence” in which the artist’s work is viewed as one on-going performance in which the audience follows the artist as he or she performs the act of creating individual works.
+This is not the end of the story, though.
+What one sees happening in some corners of the Internet is a new type of temporal activation—a “net presence” in which the artist’s work is viewed as one on-going performance in which the audience follows the artist as he or she performs the act of creating individual works.
 This performance, unlike the individual works of art made during the course of the performance, is where audiences are nudged to qualitatively sort out and find meaning in artistic experience on the Internet.

-In many of Price’s works, for example, 8-4 9-5 10-6 11-7, For a Friend, and Poems, the anxiety surrounding endless performance and novelty is examined.
+In many of Seth Price’s works, for example, 8-4 9-5 10-6 11-7, For a Friend, and Poems, the anxiety surrounding endless performance and novelty is considered.

 8-4 9-5 10-6 11-7, for example, is a downloadable, eight-hour electronic dance music mix.
 It was created in the downtime from Price’s work over the course of several years.
-As one begins to stream the mix, there’s something polished about its fun—it feels really open and cool and one appreciates the labor of the mix’s flow as much as the individual tracks themselves.
+As one begins to stream the mix, there’s something polished about its fun—it feels really open and cool and one appreciates the labor of the mix’s flowas much as the individual tracks themselves.
 As the stream continues, though, an anxiety arises: What’s all of this polished labor flowing for?
 An hour has passed—it’s still going—endlessly, relentlessly upbeat.
 Two hours have passed—it’s still going.
 Three hours—still going.
 Now, one might grow tired and leave the work’s mix mid-stream or one might keep up with it as the editorial power and taste level of the mixing itself continues unabated.
 But––still—in either case, one may wonder, where is this “going” going?
 Will it ever change or is it just endless tasteful funkiness?
 A hint is provided by the work’s title–8-4 9-5-10-6 11-7.
-These can be decoded as the eight hours of the daily work grind: 8:00-4:00; 9:00-5:00; 10:00-6:00; 11:00-7:00.
-The eight hours of music is at once both powerfully upbeat as well as nightmarishly endless and the same could be said of creative labor itself, of the eight-hour work day which blurs into the twenty-four hour work day, the intermingling of “on the clock” and “off the clock”–an endless streaming of data into an already well-clogged database with seemingly no justification other than to produce more endlessly fun content.
+These numbers can be decoded as the eight hours of the daily work day: 8:00-4:00; 9:00-5:00; 10:00-6:00; 11:00-7:00.
+The eight hours of music is at once both powerfully upbeat and nightmarishly endless.
+The same could be said of creative labor itself, of the eight-hour work day which blurs into the twenty-four hour work day, the intermingling of “on the clock” and “off the clock”–an endless streaming of data into an already well-clogged database with seemingly no justification other than to produce more endlessly fun content.

 And in Poems, Price presents a series of fragments scribbled in notebooks.
 Snippets of pseudo-intellectual conversation networking into nowhere; analyses of philosophical thought without clear points; calls to political action lacking in direction; lists that only make sense if one rationalizes them.
 Occasionally, phrases seem to summarize what the poems are about.
 One that got me was titled “Fantasy of History.”
 We see a post-it note attached to a piece of paper, reading, “The idea of trying to remember something and getting it wrong–But embarking successfully on a quest from wrong information.”
 Unfortunately, though, one remains unsure of whether or not this, too, is just another dumb idea in a notebook full of dumb ideas.
 One of Price’s most powerful effects is his ability to draw one deeper and deeper into thinking they have a handle on something—anything—and then—bam—pulling the rug out from under one’s feet.
 What one is left with is an image of something that seems like it might be about this or that theme, but whose meaning will be endlessly deferred.

-Through his career, though, Price has developed strategies which resist the anxieties posed by these endless cycles of performance and novelty .
+Through his career, though, Price has developed strategies which resist these anxieties.
 Two of those strategies are delay and re-versioning.
-In both of these cases, one might say that Price’s medium is his own archive or database.

 Slowness works against all of our prevailing urges and requirements: it is a resistance to the contemporary mandate of speed.
 Moving with the times places you in a blind spot: if you’re part of the general tenor, it’s difficult to add a dissonant note.
 But the way in which media culture feeds on its own leavings indicates the paradoxical slowness of archived media, which, like a sleeper cell, will always rear its head at a later date.
 The rear-guard often has the upper hand, and sometimes delay, to use Duchamp’s term, will return the investment with massive interest.

 I don’t believe that in either the case of Continuous Project or the calendar pieces, Price is dedicated to the idea that the delayed effect of a given work re-introduced into the art system will ever necessarily solve anything or become all that meaningful.
-Perhaps what they each do accomplish, though, is to create meaning through a sort of quietism, serving as memento mori—a reminder of one’s own finitude.
+Perhaps what they each do accomplish, though, is to create meaning through a sort of quietism, serving as memento mori—a reminder of one’s own finitude and the inevitable obsolescence of any new novelty in art and visual culture.

 The other strategy Price employs is to re-version his own work.
 For example, Dispersion is a text which, for Price, is a mutable document, continuously open to change and alteration.
 And his artist lecture, Redistribution, is likewise open to further revision.
 By re-versioning an older work, it is re-inserted into the cultural system and given a new opportunity to create an effect.